-The crossbar switch also monitors the ccm_br input (clock control module bus request), which requests a bus grant from all four slave ports.
-The priority of ccm_br is programmable and defaults to the highest priority.
-Upon receiving bus grants for all four output ports, the ccm_bg output asserts.
+The Crossbar Switch also monitors the ccm\br input (clock control module bus request), which requests a bus grant from all four slave ports.
+The priority of ccm\br is programmable and defaults to the highest priority.
+Upon receiving bus grants for all four output ports, the ccm\bg output will assert.
 At this point, the clock control and reset module (CRM) can turn off hclk and be assured there are no outstanding AHB transactions in progress.
-Once the CRM is granted a port, no other master receives a grant on that port until the CRM bus request (ccm_br) negates.
+Once the CRM is granted a port, no other master will receive a grant on that port until the CRM bus request (ccm\br) negates.